About This Oatmeal Breakfast Casserole

 Over the last 10 years it’s been shown that individuals with celiac disease can tolerate oats grown and harvesting without exposure to other glutinous grains.
 Oats that contain less than 20 parts per million of gluten can now be labelled as “gluten free”.

-Apple Pie Oatmeal Breakfast Bake
+Oatmeal Breakfast Casserole

 - Casserole or Baking Dish